Fakelatency/Schedudle-ZTM-Py/README.md

 Usage in main branch: Pick stop -> Pick line -> Show timetable for the line

+IN ORDER TO PICK THE TRAM/BUS LINE FIRST CHANGE THE BRANCH TO SECONDARY AND FOLLOW THE README.

 In order to start:
 1. Create an account here and get your API KEY: https://api.um.warszawa.pl
 2. Create .env in your root dir and paste this line with proper key:  "API_KEY=enter_key_here"